thegetty/bronze-guidelines/content/intro.md

 #### 2.2.1 Direct lost-wax casting

 Although it was not a sculpture, the first known direct lost-wax (or indeed any kind of) cast dates from the fifth or fourth millennium BCE ({% ref 'fig-012' %}).
-The earliest known bronze statuette was also a direct lost-wax cast and dates from the beginning of the third millennium BCE.[^38] The direct technique has been used worldwide throughout history and is still in use today, though some of the materials have changed (**table 3**).[^39]
+The earliest known bronze statuette was also a direct lost-wax cast and dates from the beginning of the third millennium BCE.[^38] The direct technique has been used worldwide throughout history and is still in use today, though some of the materials have changed ({% ref 'table-03' %}).[^39]

 The process basically consists of translating a unique model that is shaped in wax or another modeling medium that can be burned out of the mold into metal by direct replacement.
 A {% def "bronze" %} system is attached, and the sprued model is embedded in or coated with a refractory mold material, which is heated to melt out the wax, thereby creating the hollow cavity to be filled with bronze ({% ref 'fig-013, fig-014' %}).
 The direct process allows the artist the freedom to create forms of great intricacy without having to worry unduly about undercuts ({% ref 'vid-05, vid-06' %}).